Why Is an Absorption Spectrum Especially Useful for Astronomers

 - Heavy elements like iron, calcium, and sodium have complex line patterns in various parts of the spectrum

 The discovery of helium in the Sun's spectrum in 1868 by Janssen and Lockyer—before it was found on Earth—demonstrates the power of spectroscopy in identifying elements.
-Similarly, absorption spectra revealed the presence of elements in interstellar medium, showing that stars are not isolated but exist within a rich environment of gas and dust And that's really what it comes down to..
+Similarly, absorption spectra revealed the presence of elements in interstellar medium, showing that stars are not isolated but exist within a rich environment of gas and dust And it works..

 Measuring Temperature and Density

 Absorption spectra provide crucial information about the physical conditions in stars and other celestial objects.
-The strength and width of spectral lines depend on factors like temperature and density, allowing astronomers to determine these properties remotely Worth keeping that in mind..
+The strength and width of spectral lines depend on factors like temperature and density, allowing astronomers to determine these properties remotely Nothing fancy..

 The presence or absence of certain spectral lines indicates temperature: